 Professor Vairam Arunachalam serves as Director of the School of Accountancy & PricewaterhouseCoopers / Joseph A. Silvoso Distinguished Professor.
 His research and teaching interests are in the areas of fraud examination, forensic accounting, and information systems.
 He is a member of the American Accounting Association, Institute of Management Accountants, and Association for Certified Fraud Examiners.
 He is a winner of several campus-wide teaching awards, including Mizzou's William T. Kemper Fellowship for Teaching Excellence (1999), Excellence in Teaching with Technology Award (2005), and the Governor's Award for Excellence in Teaching (2007).
 He is also a recipient of the Trulaske College of Business' O'Brien Excellence in Teaching Award (1996), Outstanding Faculty Service Award (2001), and Distinguished Research Fellowship Award (2004).

-He is a 2001 Boeing Faculty Fellow and served as MU's campus liaison for the SAP University Alliance from 1998 to 2005.
-In 2004, he received grants from i2 Inc. and PwC for developing a forensic accounting course that merges fraud examination and information systems.
-This has since led to regular course offerings in the area for accountancy students at Mizzou, the creation of a student chapter of the ACFE, and the establishment/continuation of some high profile speaker series (e.g., Orin Ethics Symposium; Dawdy Speaker Series) for the benefit of Mizzou students, faculty, alumni, and professionals.
+Professor Arunachalam is a 2001 Boeing Faculty Fellow and served as MU's campus liaison for the SAP University Alliance from 1998 to 2005.
+In 2004, he received grants from PwC and i2 Inc. for developing a forensic accounting course that merges fraud examination and information systems.
+This has since led to regular course offerings in the area for accountancy students at Mizzou, the creation of a student chapter of the ACFE, and the establishment of some high profile speaker series (e.g., Orin Ethics Symposium; Dawdy Speaker Series) for the benefit of Mizzou students, faculty, alumni, and professionals.
 More recently, Professor Arunachalam has been involved with the KPMG Master of Accounting with Data & Analytics program and the Online Master of Accountancy program at Mizzou.